Football Official

 In Notre Dame vs Va Tech today, Notre Dame received a punt.
 No fair catch signal.
 Receiver caught the ball at the 2 yard line, stepped back into the end zone & took a knee.
 This was not called a safety.
 Ball was spotted on the 2. l Why not safety

-Asked by bob about 5 years ago
+Asked by bob over 5 years ago

 We have a wording issue with your question.
 If the receiver caught the kick and then intentionally stepped back into the endzone and took a knee then, yes, it is a safety.
 But what you likely saw was momentum in play.
 If a player intercepts a pass or catches/recovers a kick between the five yard line and the goal line and his momentum carries him into the endzone, then the team gets the ball at the spot of the catch/interception.
 This is to prevent a cheap safety on what is otherwise a good defensive play.
 If the receiver caught the ball at the two and it was ruled momentum, then the Irish get the ball at their own two.